yng87/Recommenders.jl/docs/src/getting_started.md

 # Getting started

-As an exmaple, we show how to train a Matrix factorization model on classic Movielens 100k dataset.
+We show how to train a matrix factorization model on classic Movielens 100k dataset.
-We do not heavily rely on utility functions in `Recommemders.jl`, and instead make use of Julia data ecosystem.
+Although this is a explicit feedback data with explicit user rating on movies, we treat it as implicit feedback where all the (user, movie) pairs in the dataset are regarded as positive (label=1) while the other pairs are negative (label=0).

 One needs to download the dataset from [official page](https://grouplens.org/datasets/movielens/100k/), and extract  data to any location you like.
 ## Data preparation
-`Recommenders.jl` assumes the input data as tabular data.
+`Recommenders.jl` assumes tabular data as input.
-To handle them, we rely on `Tables.jl` - abstract interface to handle all kinds of tabular objects.
+To handle them, we use `Tables.jl` - abstract interface to handle all kinds of tabular objects.

-`CSV` data, created by `CSV.jl`, is one such table object, and here we load movie rating data by using `CSV.File`:
+CSV data, created by `CSV.jl`, is one such table object.
+Let's load movie rating data by using `CSV.File`:

 ```julia
 using CSV